cryostatio/cryostat-legacy/COMMANDS.md

 * #### `dump`
     ###### usage
-    `dump targetId foo 30 jdk.SocketRead:enabled=true`
+    `dump targetId foo 30 template=Foo`
     ###### synopsis
-    Starts a recording in the specified target JVM with the given name (`foo`), with a fixed duration of the given number of seconds (`30`), and recording events as configured in the events string.
+    Starts a recording in the specified target JVM with the given name (`foo`), with a fixed duration of the given number of seconds (`30`), and recording events as configured in the event template.
     ###### see also
     [`start`](#start)